cleevao/cleevao-support/index.md

 ## 1. Introduction

-Welcome to All In One Workbook.
+Welcome to Cleevao - Interactive K-8 Workbook.
 This Privacy Policy explains what information we collect, how we use it, and how we protect it.
 Our application is complying with the Children's Online Privacy Protection Act (COPPA).

 ## 2. What Information We Collect and Why